Marketing (MKTG)

 MKTG 3460 Advertising Creative Strategy (4 Credits)

-This popular course provides an opportunity to go even further with advertising concepts and strategy.
-This course is designed to let the student experience the life of an ad agency team member.
-Students learn what it takes to collaborate with a team in creating brand-building, power ideas, and are given a campaign assignment by a “real world” client.
-Students work from strategy brief to execution, and present the ideas to the group, at times individually, and at times as a team.
+This course provides an opportunity to go even further with advertising concepts and strategy.
+Students learn what it takes to collaborate with a team in creating brand-building, power ideas, focusing on a campaign assignment for a real product.
+Students work from strategy brief through to execution.
 The course includes evaluation of one’s own work and that of others, application of theories about the presentation of information and images, and strengthening of presentation skills.
-The student’s work in developing a creative campaign should be based on past learning about advertising as well as class lectures and handouts.
 Creativity is emphasized in all tasks, from ad design through media selection to presentations.
-Recent clients for student projects include Nestle, Purina, and Leo Burnett USA.
 Prerequisite: MKTG 2800.

 MKTG 3465 Data Science for Marketers (4 Credits)